Skip to Content

 On this course we do this by providing a range of learning experiences which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work that enhances their development as independent, lifelong learners.

-Classes are held five days per week in the morning and afternoons through a combination of course lectures, practical experiences and self-directed study to enhance employability
+Classes are held five days per week in the morning and afternoons through a combination of course lectures, practical experiences and self-directed study to enhance potential for impact.

 Assessment